 For this estimate, we had a relatively straightforward design we estimated would take 54 hours.
-We considered each task within the PCB design process, including footprint creation, layout, design reviews, and DRC checks, to produce a design that would meet all the design requirements and create a board ready for manufacturing.
+We considered each task within the PCB design process.
+This includes footprint creation, layout, design reviews, and DRC checks.
+We aimed to produce a design that meets all requirements and creates a board ready for manufacturing.

 Hourly rates at 911EDA for PCB design services range from $90 to $145 per hour.
 To generate the PCB design services cost for this project, we would multiply the 54 hours multiplied by the hourly rate.
 Several factors affect the hourly rate.
 These include the choice of software, the required speed of design completion, and the technologies used on the board.

 911EDA actively maintains compliance with ITAR regulations.
 U.S. citizens complete all work in the United States.
 We do not send any work off-shore, which many companies do to save costs and offer a lower rate.

 In summary, regarding PCB design services, the cost can vary and depends on several key factors.
 911EDA, a seasoned company in this field since 2000, understands this well.
 We use a specialized calculator to estimate costs, considering both simple and complex aspects of PCB design.

 Our approach is thorough, covering everything from basic tasks to more complex requirements like high-density boards.
 Importantly, we follow strict ITAR standards, doing all work in the U.S. and keeping it in-house, ensuring quality.